Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

 Strangely enough, Sessions had not even been asked during his hearings if he had met with any Russians.
 He simply volunteered this false information on his own.

-12. Attorney General Sessions illegally falsified information about his contacts with Russia on his Justice Department security application.
+15. Attorney Gen. Jeff Sessions illegally falsified information about his contacts with Russia on his Justice Dept. security application.

 Attorney General Jeff sessions did not disclose his contacts with Russia when he applied for his security clearance with the Justice Department.
 Such an omission of information on a security application should be more than enough reason for him to be fired.
 When you consider both this illegal omission of information and the fact that he lied to Congress under oath, it is difficult to understand how he can be allowed to continue as United States Attorney General.

-13. Trump’s National Security Advisor had to resign for lying about his contacts with the Russian ambassador.
+16. Trump’s National Security Adviser had to resign for lying about his contacts with the Russian ambassador.

 Flynn later invoked the 5th Amendment and refused to answer questions about his involvement with Russia unless he received immunity from prosecution.
 Ironically, Flynn had famously said at the Republican Convention that anyone who invoked the 5th Amendment or sought immunity had to be guilty of a crime.